ajaxlab/package-json-type/md/interfaces/ipublishconfig.md

+> # Interface: IPublishConfig

 This is a set of config values that will be used at publish-time.
 It's especially handy if you want to set the `tag`, `registry` or `access`, so that you can ensure that a given package is not tagged with `“latest”`, published to the global public registry or that a scoped module is private by default.
 Any config values can be overridden, but only "`tag`", "`registry`" and "`access`" probably matter for the purposes of publishing.
 See npm-config to see the list of config options that can be overridden.
 * Public Registry

 ```json
 {